Kaiqb/experiment/training/Module 9/outline.md

   - LUIS intents, entities, and scores

 ## Building your LUIS model
+* LUIS programmatic APIs
+  - how to find and use LUIS APIs.
+* build you model using the LUIS portal.
+  - how to structure intents
+  - applying utterances to train intents
+  - importing preconfigured intents and utterances for weather bot model.

 ## Querying your LUIS model
+* obtaining LUIS values and endpoint to query your moddel.
+* adding LUIS connection values into your weather bot code.
+* generating utterance queries that return LUIS model results.

 ## Interpreting LUIS results

 ## Improving your LUIS model results